frank-leitner/portswigger-websecurity-academy/11_cross_site_scripting_XSS/DOM_XSS_in_document.write_sink_using_source_location.search/README.md

 ## Steps

 The lab application is a blog website with search functionality.
-The search term is included on the result page.
+After performing a search, the search term is included on the result page.

 A simple XSS attempt fails:

 ![simple_xss_attempt](img/simple_xss_attempt.png)

 Looking at the page source, the search term displayed is properly encoded.
-However, it also shows that a javascript takes the search term out of the URL and writes it into an img-tag:
+However, it also shows that a javascript takes the search term out of the URL and writes it into an img-tag for some type of tracking:

 ![vulnerable_javascript](img/vulnerable_javascript.png)